 You are required to keep payroll records of paid wages for at least three years.
 And, you must keep records of time cards for at least two years.
 Check with the Department of Labor (DOL) for more information on payroll record retention.

 Looking for an easy way to manage payroll?
 With Patriot Software’s online payroll software, you can run accurate payroll with a simple three-step process.
-And, our full service payroll deposits and files federal, state, and local payroll taxes for you.
+And, when you opt for our full service payroll option, our payroll services deposit and file federal, state, and local payroll taxes for you.
 Get your free trial today!